ENGLISH/JAPANESE

 -Page_TOP-

-A part of this research was commissioned by a Grant-in-Aid for the WABOT-HOUSE Project by Gifu Prefecture, "Project for the Practical Application of Next-Generation Robots" by The New Energy and Industrial Technology Development Organization (NEDO), The Robotics Industry Development Council (RIDC) and supported by Grant-in-Aid for Scientific Research (No.18360126) from the Ministry of Education, Culture, Sports, Science and Technology.
+A part of this research was commissioned by a Grant-in-Aid for the WABOT-HOUSE Project by Gifu Prefecture, "Project for the Practical Application of Next-Generation Robots" by The New Energy and Industrial Technology Development Organization (NEDO), The Robotics Industry Development Council (RIDC) and supported by JSPS KAKENHI Grant Numbers 18360126, 24360099 and RoboSoM project from the European FP7 program (Grant agreement No. 248366).
 And a part of this research was a collaborative research with TOYOTA Motor Corporation.
 This project is executed under Humanoid Robotics Institute, Waseda University.

 Special thanks to SolidWorks Japan K.K for the 3D-CAD contribution, to QNX SOFTWERE SYSTEMS for the OS contribution, to DYDEN Corporation for the wire and harness contribution, to KITO Corporation for the robot supporting crane contribution and to every cooperative companies, local governments and public agencies.